CaptainDario/Python-Qt-template/README.md

-# PySide2-template
+# Python-Qt-template

-A simple PySide(2) project which can be used as a template for PySide(2) projects.
+A simple template that can be used to quickstart python qt projects.

 ## What is this?